Zhuolu-Hou/POS-GIFT/README.md

+# The current POS-GIFT code has an error.
+I'll upload the corrected code by January 1st
 # POS-GIFT
   This is a demo code for our paper titled **"POS-GIFT: A Geometric and Intensity-Invariant Feature Transformation for Multimodal Images"** published in the Information Fusion journal.
 ## Introduction：